Peter Bergen: Career

-Bergen is Vice President for Global Studies and Fellows at New America, a non-partisan think tank in Washington, D.C.
-He also serves as New America's Director of the International Security and Future of War Programs.
-He is a Professor of Practice at the School of Politics and Global Studies at Arizona State University where he is the co-director of the Center on the Future of War, a research fellow at Fordham University's Center on National Security, and CNN's national security analyst.
+Bergen is vice president for global studies and fellows at New America, a non-partisan think tank in Washington, D.C. and CNN's national security analyst.

+He is a professor of practice at the School of Politics and Global Studies at Arizona State University, where he is the co-director of the Future Security Initiative, and the director of the Intelligence Community Center for Academic Excellence.
+He is a research fellow at Fordham University's Center on National Security.

+He hosted the Audible podcast In the Room with Peter Bergen from early 2023 to early 2025.
 He has held teaching positions at Harvard Kennedy School at Harvard University and the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University.

-Bergen has worked at CNN in a variety of roles since 1990 as an analyst, correspondent, and producer.
-He has worked at New America in a variety of roles since 2001 as a fellow, director and vice president.

-Bergen is on the editorial board of Studies in Conflict & Terrorism, the leading scholarly journal in the field, and has testified before multiple congressional committees, including the U.S. House of Representatives Homeland Security Committee and the U.S. Senate Foreign Relations Committee.
+Bergen is on the editorial board of Studies in Conflict & Terrorism, the leading scholarly journal in the field, and has testified 18 times before US congressional committees, including the U.S. House of Representatives Homeland Security Committee and the U.S. Senate Foreign Relations Committee.
 He is a member of the Homeland Security Experts Group.
-Bergen is the chairman of the board of the Global Special Operations Foundation, which is a non-profit advocating for the interests of special operations forces.
-He is the founding editor of the Coronavirus Daily Brief.
+Bergen is the chairman of the board of the Global Special Operations Foundation, a non-profit advocating for the interests of special operations forces.
+He is on the Advisory Council of the James W. Foley Legacy Foundation, which advocates for Americans held hostage or "wrongfully detained" by states.

-He was a fellow at New York University's Center on Law & Security between 2003 and 2011, and was a contributing editor at The New Republic for many years and also the editor of the South Asia Channel and South Asia Daily, online publications of Foreign Policy magazine from 2009 to 2016.
+He was a fellow at New York University's Center on Law & Security between 2003 and 2011, was a contributing editor at The New Republic for many years, and editor of the South Asia Channel and South Asia Daily, online publications of Foreign Policy magazine from 2009 to 2016.
+He was the founding editor of the Coronavirus Daily Brief which operated during the pandemic.